 WEST HOUSTON GP, L.P.

-By: West Houston Joint Ventures, Inc. Its: General Partner

-By: /s/ Tom Gallagher Its: President, CEO and Managing Member

-WEST HOUSTON JOINT VENTURES, INC.
+By: West Houston Joint Ventures, Inc. Its: General Partner By: /s/ Tom Gallagher Its: President, CEO and Managing Member WEST HOUSTON JOINT VENTURES, INC. By: /s/ Tom Gallagher Its: President and CEO

+EXHIBIT "A"

 Description of 0.7883 acre, (34,337 square feet) of land out of a called 17.188 acre tract described by deed to I-10 Westview Partnership, a Texas general partnership recorded under Harris County Clerk's File Number T671246 and being out of Unrestricted Reserve "A" out of Block One of TOWN AND COUNTRY COMMERCE PARK, SECTION TWO, a subdivision as shown on the plat thereof recorded at Film Code Number 523074 of the Harris County Map Records, located in the C. Williams Survey, Abstract Number 834, Harris County, Texas, and more particularly described by metes and bounds as follows: